developer-friendly/blog/docs/posts/2024/0018-ory-keto.md

 ## Introduction

 Today's software development is rarely just the software itself.
-We all get tangled up in all the other aspects of production-readiness and the ever so famous *checklist*.
+We all get tangled up on all the other aspects of production-readiness and the ever so famous *checklist*.

-We find ourselves doing only %20 application development.
+We find ourselves doing application development only 20% of the time.
 The rest gets us all so busy with the never ending yak-shavings[^yak-shaving].

 Fortunately for us, [Ory] comes with a bundle of plug-and-play products to make our lives easier.
 We will have one less aspect to worry about when it comes to